@typia/website

 });

-// Find a function by path and method
+// 3.
+Find a function to call

-const func: IHttpLlmFunction<"chatgpt"> | undefined = application.functions.find(
+const func: IHttpLlmFunction | undefined = application.functions.find(

 (f) => f.path === "/bbs/articles" && f.method === "post"